 The navigation function allows you to reach your destination easily using voice guidance (optional).

 To start the navigation, you need to use the navigation button on the map screen.
 Next, you'll need to set the starting point and the destination.
 As for the starting point, you can choose your current location, Favorite location, select a point on the map or use an address.
-You can also set a starting point by long tapping on the map and choosing 'Directiona from' in the menu box.
-Choose 'Directions to' in the destination point.
+You can also set a starting point by long tapping on the map and choosing 'Directions from' in the menu box.
+To navigate to a point, just press the navigation button in its context menu.
 As soon as your points are selected, the app will create a route and will start guiding you after you tap Go.

 In OsmAnd navigation settings, you can choose the service to calculate your navigation route.
 The services offered are